straw-hat-team/adr/src/adrs/5177934677/README.md

 - Values are **opaque to the platform**.
 The platform does not parse, validate, or interpret values.
 Callers that need structured values `MUST` encode them as strings (for example, JSON-encoded).
+- Annotation values `MUST NOT` use typed dynamic containers such as `map<string, google.protobuf.Value>`, `google.protobuf.Struct`, or equivalent open-ended JSON value maps as the platform contract.
+Typed domain data belongs in first-class fields or separately governed schemas.
 - Both fields are optional.
 Absence and an empty map are equivalent.

 ### Key syntax